Edward G. Robinson is A Good Guy, Bogie Plays the Gangster, and Joan Blondell Gets a Chance at Stardom. From 1936, it's Bullets or Ballots.

-Edward G. Robinson plays New York City detective Johnny Blake.
-YES.
-For once, Robinson plays the detective, not the gangster!
-(Now that’s a twist in and of itself, isn’t it?
-I’ll expand on that later!)
-It’s Prohibition Era, and Johnny’s main goal as detective is to crack down on organized crime in NYC.
+Edward G. Robinson is New York City detective Johnny Blake.
+It’s Prohibition Era, and Johnny’s main goal as a detective is to crack down on organized crime in NYC.

 After newspaper man Ward Bryant is gunned down for his anti-organized crime media messages, Johnny Blake decides the police must take more drastic measures to keep gangsters from controlling the city.